Seals and sunsets: The best things to do in Alonissos, Greece

 Where to stay in Alonissos

-If you want a good selection of shops, restaurants and transport, then Patitiri is the most convenient base, with a couple of swim spots nearby.
+If you want a good selection of shops, restaurants and transport, Patitiri is the most convenient base, with a couple of swim spots nearby.
 There are also places to stay in the old village (often with great views) or quieter areas by the beach, but you need transport.

 The Ikion Eco Boutique Hotel* is the island’s most eco-friendly hotel.
 It’s on the edge of Patitiri, a short walk to Roussoum beach, with 13 rooms and suites, each with a balcony.
 Breakfast is included, which you can have in the garden or on your balcony.